How to avoid marketing writers who can’t meet deadlines

-No matter how good your marketing writer, graphic designer or web designer is, if he or she can’t meet deadlines, your sanity is going to be seriously tested.
-Here are some of the best ways to identify and avoid hiring creative partners who miss deadlines.
+Stop the madness!
+No matter how good your marketing writer is, if he or she can’t meet deadlines, your sanity is going to be seriously tested.
+Here are some of the best ways to identify and avoid hiring marketing writers who miss deadlines.

 “My last copywriter totally flaked out on me.”